meltingpotteam/geeft/README.md

 ######Work in progress

 - Implementing the front-end for proximity search of gifts candidates or donors
-- Implementing the back-end for proximity  search and the algorithm or method for the gift assignment, for testing UI and UX
+- Implementing the back-end for proximity  search and the algorithm or method for the gift assignmen(for UI and UX testing)
 - Alpha version release, correcting pre-alpha version bugs
 - Possibly developing users prefered features based on surveys and feedbacks pages on social networks
 - Possibly sperimenting the alpha version UI and UX with real users